amarkes/ngxtruncate/README.md

 # Changelog

-all versions below 1.0.0 are beta
+> All versions below 1.0.0 are beta